 XML is reasonably mature and universally quite well understood.

 There is a practical and well supported XML Schema language.

 It aligns well with the target environment of midPoint (enterprise and web services).

 XML is not perfect, but it is currently the best choice.
 Therefore the primary way how to express midPoint data model are XML Schema (XSD) and Java code is generated from that.
 This is required to maintain DRY principles which in turn allow for reasonable development speed and sustainability of the development process.
 The XML-orientation may change in the future if anything better comes around.
 JSON and YAML support is in development, but this is unlikely to replace XML as the primary language.

-See Objects for more details.
+See Objects, XML, JSON and others for more details.

 Prism Schema defines basic concepts of Object, Property, Extensible Object, etc. It also defines some advanced primitive types.
 The prism schema is very generic.
 It has no special domain knowledge of identity management systems.

 MidPoint Common Schema defines basic concepts that almost all IDM deployments will use.
 It defines the concepts as IDM system will see them, as will be stored in the repository.
 It is independent of the environment and business logic.
 It does not depend on what resources are used and what objects do they provide.
 It also defines the structure of roles, policies, method of assignment of accounts and other resource objects and all the properties of access control model.
 This is the core model of our system.
 Identity schema is static, it is known at compile time, it is part of interface definitions and it is pretty much hardcoded into the system.
 Even though the schema is mostly hardcoded, it can be extended at a proper extension points.

 Resource Schema defines how resources (resource connectors, adapters, frameworks) present the information to the IDM system.
 Resource schema describes "live" objects on the resources, it always provides real-time authoritative information from the resource.
 Resource schema is dynamic, it is provided in run-time and can vary for each instance of resource.